History of Chinese Knots, Types, and Their Meanings

 There are also silk paintings of the Western Han period (206 BCE-9 CE) that illustrates the usage of knots.

-However, the development of Chinese knotting as a distinct decorative folk art can be traced a little bit further back, starting from the Spring and Autumn period (771-476 BCE) before the Warring States Period.
-Simple ribbon knots have been used on Chinese clothing from this period, which influences the Lao Zi (络子) culture in ancient China, the tradition of tying a silk or cotton ribbon knot at the waist.
+However, the development of Chinese knotting as a distinct decorative folk art can be traced a little bit further back, starting from the Spring and Autumn periods (771-476 BCE) before the Warring States Period.
+Simple ribbon knots have been used on Chinese clothing from this period, which influenced the Lao Zi (络子) culture in ancient China, the tradition of tying a silk or cotton ribbon knot at the waist.

 The Lao Zi tradition and decorative knots in clothing continued and evolved for thousands of years.
 There is evidence from the times of the Ming Dynasty (1368-1644 CE) that showed the knots as a clothing decoration.